 (Actually, in terms of your day-to-day life as a bookie, prepare to watch a lot of sports games.
-It’s best to pick one you really enjoy.)
+It’s best to pick the one you enjoy.)

-Since there are tons of options online for gambling, it’s important that you build your reputation as being trustworthy, easy to place bets with, and above all, quick on your payouts.
+Since there are tons of options online for gambling, you must build your reputation as being trustworthy, easy to place bets with, and above all, quick on your payouts.

-Your most loyal customers likely bet on a regular basis, and your competition will steal them if you aren’t on top of people’s money.
+Your most loyal customers likely bet regularly, and your competition will steal them if you aren’t on top of people’s money.
 Gambling is a lucrative business, but since a lot of money is being exchanged, it can be intense.

 Being A Bookmaker: Wrap-Up

 Besides your newly adopted bookie slang, being a bookmaker is an option in today’s internet-driven world.
 The key to longevity in sports betting is to protect yourself by balancing bets and leveraging technology so that the user experience is seamless for your clients.
 It’s a competitive industry with lots of money being tossed around, so people will find someone else to work with if you aren’t on top of your game.